johnhayn-es/johnhayn-es/index.md

 ## Career

 In the last 8 years I have held a number of key product and growth roles in small, fast-moving businesses.
-I'm currently  Senior Product Designer at [We Got POP ↗] [1]{:target="_blank"}, where I lead the design team and am the principal designer working on the [Production Portal ↗] [2]{:target="_blank"}.
+I'm joining [Fyld ↗] [1]{:target="_blank"} in the New Year as Strategic Design Lead.

 <!-- I am highly motivated and thrive in a fast-paced environment with an air of uncertainty.
 I am an adept and versatile supporting player, the sort of person that start-up founders seek as a key early employee. -->